anastasiiakozlova245/passport-check-tg-bot/README.md

 # Passport status bot

-This bot works checks the status of passport application on info.midpass.ru website.
+This telegram bot checks the status of the passport application on the info.midpass.ru website.

 ### Prerequisites:
 Set the following env variables: